hydra-synth/hydra-synth/README.md

   numSources: 4, // number of source buffers to create initially

   numOutputs: 4, // number of output buffers to use.
 Note: untested with numbers other than 4. render() method might behave unpredictably

-  extendTransforms: {} // An object of transforms to be added to the synth.
-Can also be a function that receives the current transformations as an argument and returns an object of all transformations (don't forget the include the existing ones),
+  extendTransforms: [] // An array of transforms to be added to the synth, or an object representing a single transform

   precision: 'mediump' // precision of shaders, can also be 'highp' }

 ```

-resize the hydra canvas (note: this changes the underlying resolution.
+set the resolution of the hydra canvas (note: this changes the underlying resolution.
 To change appearance on the screen, you should edit the css)
 ```
-hydra.resize(width, height)
+hydra.setResolution(width, height)
 ```

 render an oscillator with parameters frequency, sync, and rgb offset: